Signs your home may be underinsured

 Some of the things to look out for and consider to avoid underinsurance on your building:

-1. The insurance value is based on a mortgage valuation or a % of market value – neither of these are indications of what it will cost to reinstate the property and are therefore likely to be an inaccurate estimate for rebuilding costs.
+1. The insurance value isn't based on a mortgage valuation or a % of market value – neither of these are indications of what it will cost to reinstate the property and are therefore likely to be an inaccurate estimate for rebuilding costs.

 3. The property’s construction materials - for example, stone or non-standard materials such as ‘green or high tech’ can be unique and difficult to obtain.

 4. Extensive outbuildings, garages, store sheds, brick walls, courtyards, driveways and even tennis courts need to be included in the valuation.